team4099/FalconAlliance/docs/getting_started/quick_start.rst

 .. warning::
    The ``as api_client`` part is required for retrieving general data, since otherwise the :ref:`falcon_alliance.ApiClient` instance won't be set to a variable.
 However, you can change the name after ``as`` to whatever you want, for example ``as tba_api_client``.

-Storing your API key as an Environment Variable
+Storing your API Key as an Environment Variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Passing in your TBA API key to :ref:`falcon_alliance.ApiClient` every time gets redundant and you risk exposing your API key.